 Plaintiffs should also understand that the comparative fault concept would apply during any settlement negotiations.
 As such, the plaintiff’s own actions may be used as bargaining chip by the defendant to decrease the amount that the case is settled for.
 Plaintiffs who believe they may be partially responsible for their own injuries should speak to a qualified paralysis injury lawyer in St. Petersburg about how their cases may be handled.

-Get Professional Help from a St. Petersburg Paralysis Injury Attorney
+Get Professional Help from a Paralysis Injury Lawyer

-If you suffered a paralysis injury at the hands of another person, you may have a lot of concerns to deal with.
-An experienced and compassionate St. Petersburg paralysis injury lawyer may be able to help with some of them and take the burden off you in the short term by providing you with the representation you deserve.
+If you suffered damage to the spine at the hands of another person, you may have a lot of concerns to deal with.
+An experienced and compassionate St. Petersburg paralysis injury lawyer may be able to help with some of them and take the burden off you in the short term by providing the representation you deserve.

 In the long term, an attorney could work to pursue fair compensation on your behalf for all the damages you have suffered.
 Call today to schedule your free consultation and find out more about the financial recovery you may be entitled to.